aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 Xilinc Virtual Cable (XVC) is a protocol for transferring JTAG commands over TCP/IP network connection between a debug tool (like Vivado Lab Edition Hardware Manager) and a debug target.

-The full specification for XVC version 1.0 is available [here](https://github.com/Xilinx/XilinxVirtualCable/blob/master/README.md).
+More information including a link to the full specification for XVC version 1.0 is available [here](https://www.xilinx.com/products/intellectual-property/xvc.html).